bergware/dynamix/README.md

 ~~*Starting from version 2.1.0 there is code alignment with the 64-bit version which is released separately.*~~

-*64-bit version of Dynamix is now built-in unRAID OS6*
+*64-bit version of Dynamix is now natively supported in unRAID OS6*

 *Starting from version 2.2.1 the new dashboard page is added to the GUI.*